 It is recommended for homeowners to buy a private property for their own accommodation while the second private property serves as an investment, either in the form of rental income or capital appreciation.

-I will elaborate more on the ‘Sell One Buy Two’ tactic in my upcoming articles, so stay tuned.
+I will elaborate more on the ‘Sell One Buy Two’ tactic in one of my popular articles.

 Let’s look at some genuine case studies:

 Let’s look at how I helped my clients after their Hdb Mop (after their flats reach 5 years)

 Mr Ang has been staying in a 4 room flat in Punggol with his family.